sapcc/swift-account-caretaker/README.md

 ## Phase 2 - Merge
 As account metadata for the same swift account is replicated in the cluster (usally 3 replicas), the collected data needs to be consolidated.
-For all account server information there is a list compiled for every domain, containing the account list.
+For all account server information there is a list compiled for every domain containing the account list.
 The condensed per domain information will be stored again in swift.

 ## Phase 3 - Verify
-The list of swift accounts is verified against keystone, whether the corresponding project is still present in the domain.
+The list of swift accounts is verified against keystone to check whether the corresponding project is still present in the domain.
 Information like domain name and project name will be added to the account info.
-Accounts which can not be found in keystone, will be marked with status Orphan.
-Domains and projects which where a keystone connection can not be established (e.g. no authorizations) will be marked with status unknown.
+Accounts which can not be found in keystone will be marked with status Orphan.
+Domains and projects where a keystone connection can not be established (e.g. no authorizations) will be marked with status unknown.

 ## Phase 2+3 - Mergify
 Do step 2 and 3 in one step.

 ## Phase 4 - Cleanup
-Accounts with status Ophan can be cleaned up by the swift reseller.
+Accounts with status Orphan can be cleaned up by the swift reseller.
 Currently not supported - manual step.

 # Installation
 ```